Younest9/okd/README.md

    - 100 GB Storage
    - NIC connected to the internet, and on the same network as all other machines

+3. Prepare some Worker physical or virtual machines with minimum settings (recommended to have at least 2, but you can have as many as you want, even 0):

+   - 4 CPU
+   - 16 GB RAM
+   - 100 GB Storage
+   - NIC connected to the internet, and on the same network as all other machines

 3. Prepare a Services physical or virtual machine with minimum settings:

    - Name : svc